Azure-Samples/chat-with-your-data-solution-accelerator/README.md

     Note - developers can use this repo as starter and then they can customize the solution and adapt with best practices according to individual company policies.

 The accelerator presented here provides several options, for example:
-* The ability to ground a model using both data and public web pages (multiple Backends with single frontend)
+* The ability to ground a model using both data and public web pages
+* A backend that mimics the [On Your Data](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data) flow, with the ability to switch to a custom backend```
 * Advanced prompt engineering capabilities
 * An admin site for ingesting/inspecting/configuring your dataset on the fly
 * Running a Retrieval Augmented Generation (RAG) solution locally